waywardphilosopher/tainan/content/posts/pasta-al-carbonara.md

 ---
 title: Pasta al Carbonara
 description: A lifelong passion
 preview: A lifelong passion
 date: 2023-12-18
 author: WindBones
 image: images/news/pasta.jpeg
-tags: [Eng]
+tags:
+  - English
-categories: [Story]
+categories:
+  - Story
 ---
 My memories of carbonara are so rich and deep.
 It will always be my go-to food, until the day I die.